 I listened to my body and took an occasional easy day where I would only hike for about six hours.
-It is tempting to ask how much faster I would have been with these breaks, but in truth I believe they were critical.
+It is tempting to ask how much faster I would have been without these breaks, but in truth I believe they were critical.
 The body and mind sometimes just need a rest.

 On most days I tried to aim for that delicate balance where I would finish early enough to get plenty of rest but not go so fast that I would break myself.

 I made sure to enjoy it, taking lots of photos and concentrating on the positives.
 And I had some great friends back home who helped tremendously through WhatsApp chats.

 One morning I was invited into a stranger’s house for tea and accepted.
 It turned into a 150 minute long breakfast stop.
 This had me wondering why I had bothered to get up at 4am to lose all the time so early into the day, but that chat will never be forgotten.

 I learned about the host’s tea estate, that his family has been living in the house for generations, and I met his daughters and grandson, all living happily under one roof.
 And of course they had the freshest tea I have ever tasted.